 Make sure you clean all the dirt off the blade and the handle.
 Use a small whetstone to sharpen the blade of the shovels, if you desire, or have the hardware store do it for you for a small fee.
 Trust me, shovels and spades are not meant to be dull… you will thank us when you go to plant your first tree in the spring and you can slice right into that chilly ground!

 Run some fine sandpaper over any wooden handles to remove splinters.
 Rub with a soft rag dipped in a bit of linseed oil.

 Rub some oil over the metal parts of the tools, or store in a bucket full of sand and a bit of oil to prevent rust.
-Store in a dry shed or garage.
+Store garden tools in a dry shed or garage.